larrabee/freeipa-password-reset/README.md

 4. The password reset page stylized as FreeIPA pages
 5. SMS with tokens is sent through the Amazon SNS service.
 6. Tested with CentOS 7, python 2.7 and FreeIPA 4.4/4.5
-7. This instruction assumes that the service will be installed on the FreeIPA server, but you can install it on another server
+7. This instruction assumes that the service will be installed on the FreeIPA server.
 8. I recommend that you protect the service using a firewall and allow access only through the internal network
 9. This app is very small.
 You can easily audit the code.